rhpandit11/Data-Theory/spark/Spark-Theory-Fundamental.md

 1. Action Triggering: When an [action](https://medium.com/@think-data/dont-overlook-this-pyspark-foundation-f835d528ca7f) is called (e.g., `collect()`, `count()`), Spark triggers the execution.
 This action causes the DAG to be executed.
 2. Job and Stage Creation: Spark breaks the DAG into smaller units called stages.
 Each stage contains tasks that can be executed in parallel.
-3. Task Scheduling and Execution: Spark’s scheduler assigns tasks to individual executors across the cluster.
+3. Task Scheduling and Execution: Spark's scheduler assigns tasks to individual executors across the cluster.
 Tasks within a stage can run concurrently whenever possible.
 4. Result Collection: The final results of the computation are collected back to the driver node (in the case of actions like `collect()`).

 Components: Stages | DAG Scheduler